Global Health Investment Fund (GHIF)

 Post in 2016

-Access Bio, Inc. is a biotechnology company based in Somerset, New Jersey, that specializes in the research, development, and manufacturing of in vitro rapid diagnostic tests, biosensors, and molecular diagnostic products.
-Founded in 2002, the company focuses on products aimed at the prevention and early diagnosis of infectious diseases.
-Its portfolio includes a range of rapid diagnostic tests such as CareStart G6PD RDT, CareStart Malaria, CareStart Dengue Combo, and CareStart Scrub Typhus IgM, as well as biosensors like the CareStart G6PD Biosensor.
-Additionally, Access Bio offers molecular diagnostic products, including CareStart HPV and CareStart CAH.
-The company's core technologies encompass immunochemical, biochemical, and molecular diagnostics.
+Access Bio, Inc. is a biopharmaceutical company based in Somerset, New Jersey, founded in 2002.
+The company specializes in the research, development, and manufacturing of in vitro rapid diagnostic tests, biosensors, and molecular diagnostic products aimed at the prevention and early diagnosis of infectious diseases.
+Access Bio's product portfolio features a range of rapid diagnostic tests, including CareStart G6PD, CareStart Malaria, CareStart Dengue Combo, and CareStart Scrub Typhus IgM.
+Additionally, the company offers biosensor solutions such as the CareStart G6PD Biosensor, along with molecular diagnostic products like CareStart HPV and CareStart CAH.
+Through its innovative technologies, Access Bio contributes significantly to the healthcare industry by enhancing disease detection and management.

 Atomo Diagnostics